-Registration is completed via a questionnaire form on the Trust's website.
+We are changing things up this year!
+Now Park Day site managers will be able to create their own event page from a form on the Trust's website.
 This link will also be distributed to contacts at all site that have previously participated.
+Your Park Day event will be reviewed by the Park Day coordinator and will be approved and posted within days of submission.

-Upon submitting your registration, you should receive a confirmation email.
-If you do not receive this confirmation, please submit your registration again.
-Details for your event will be posted on the Trust website by the end of January, and starting in February, someone from the Trust will reach out to all sites regularly to confirm water bottle orders, send promotional materials, and provide updates and helpful information.
+Starting in February, the Park Day coordinator will reach out to all sites to confirm water bottle orders/ obtain your preferred mailing address, send promotional materials, and provide updates and helpful information.